TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_boot.md

 - Open a command prompt and run the below command to send the application binary to the EVM
 \code
 cd ${SDK_INSTALL_PATH}/tools/boot
-python can_bootloader.py --file=< path to multicore appimage of application binary >
+python can_bootloader.py --file=< path to multicore mcelf application binary >
 \endcode
-- When you execute this, the script first sends the multicore appimage to the EVM
+- When you execute this, the script first sends the multicore mcelf to the EVM
-- After the multicore appimage is successfully parsed, the CAN bootloader sends an acknowledgment to the script
+- After the multicore mcelf is successfully parsed, the CAN bootloader sends an acknowledgment to the script
 - Upon receiving the ack, the script will exit successfully
 - Connect to the UART terminal to see logs from the application
 - Below are the logs of the script after all the files have been sent
   \code
-  Sending the application ../../examples/drivers/udma/udma_memcpy_polling/{board}/r5fss0-0_nortos/ti-arm-clang/udma_memcpy_polling.release.appimage ...
+  Sending the application ../../examples/drivers/udma/udma_memcpy_polling/{board}/r5fss0-0_nortos/ti-arm-clang/udma_memcpy_polling.release.mcelf ...
-  Sent application ../../examples/drivers/udma/udma_memcpy_polling/{board}/r5fss0-0_nortos/ti-arm-clang/udma_memcpy_polling.release.appimage of size 99580 bytes in 11.74s.
+  Sent application ../../examples/drivers/udma/udma_memcpy_polling/{board}/r5fss0-0_nortos/ti-arm-clang/udma_memcpy_polling.release.mcelf of size 99580 bytes in 11.74s.
   [STATUS] BOOTLOADER_CAN_STATUS_LOAD_SUCCESS!!!
   Connect to UART to see logs from UART !!!
   \endcode